psolin/namecrawler/readme.md

-# namecrawler beta 1.0
+# namecrawler beta

 A Python library for finding names in strings and approximating other data.

 ## Getting Started
 Install the requirements:

-    >>> script here
+    >>> pip install -r requirements.txt

-Since the database reaches the file size limit of Github, make sure to unzip it before continuing.
+Since the database  reaches the file size limit of Github, the script will make an attempt to unzip with every function, if the database was not unzipped previously.

 ## Algorithm